-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) i.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) f.
+All fuel, oil and chemicals will be stored in a designated secure area, with secondary containment provided. g.
+Minimise works in the watercourse channels and locate plant, stockpiles and other materials 8 m from the watercourse. h.
+Surface water run-off and excavation dewatering will be captured and settled out prior to being tested and disposed of either to foul sewer under licence or to surface water courses, subject to the test results and environmental permit. i.
 Stockpiles including excavated materials will be stored in such a way to minimise silt laden runoff and windblown particles, such as by covering or seeding). j.
 All loose materials will be covered so as not to give rise to a significant increase in sediment load to the drainage network.
-S-GS10 The following measures will be implemented during the construction phase to minimise the risks associated with explosions in confined spaces: a.
+S- GS10 The following measures will be implemented during the construction phase to minimise the risks associated with explosions in confined spaces: a.
 All works will be conducted in line with HSE publication, Safe Work in Confined Spaces (Ref.
 7). b.
 Confined space specific risks assessment to be undertaken, before producing and implementing suitable Risk Assessment Method Statement (RAMS) to mitigate risks, and ensuring personnel have the appropriate training. c.
 Gas monitoring equipment to be used by all operatives entering below ground confined spaces. d.
-Mine gas detectors will be placed within surrounding buildings (located within 50 m) if any drilling and grouting activities are required, to monitor whether any hazardous ground gases are being released as void pressure is increased during grouting. e.
-In the event that elevated concentrations of ground gas are identified where entry into confined spaces or excavations is required by construction workers, a combination of appropriate PPE, monitoring equipment, safe entry procedures and RPE will be utilised to mitigate the potential risk of exposure to hazardous gas and vapours, and depleted oxygen levels.
+Mine gas detectors will be placed within surrounding buildings (located within 50 m) if any drilling and grouting activities are required, to monitor whether any hazardous ground gases are being released as void pressure is increased during grouting.
 To minimise risks associated with explosions in confined spaces.
-Chapter 11: Geology and Soils, Volume 3 of the ES, Paragraph 11.9.14 Chapter 11: Geology and Soils, Volume 3 of the ES, Paragraph 11.9.15 Environmental Manager CEMP approved by the Secretary of State following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Signed toolbox talks records Construction S- GS11 Preparation of a RAMS to ensure mitigation measures, such as temporary shoring will be incorporated into excavations should there be a risk of loose or unstable ground, will be implemented during the construction phase.
-To minimise the risks associated with ground collapse and ground related Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.19 Main contractor CEMP approved by the Secretary of State following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Construction
+Chapter 11: Geology and Soils, Volume 3 of the ES, Paragraph 11.9.14 Chapter 11: Geology and Soils, Volume 3 of the ES, Paragraph 11.9.15 Environmental Manager CEMP approved by the Secretary of State following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Signed toolbox talks records Construction